Locations:

 What are knee ligaments?

-The knee ligaments are bands of tissue that connect your thigh bone in your upper leg (femur) to your lower leg bones (tibia and fibula).
+Your knee ligaments are rigid, supportive bands of soft tissue that connect your thigh bone (femur) in your upper leg to your lower leg bones (tibia and fibula).
+The ligaments of the knee hold your bones together and help stabilize your knee joint.
+They stabilize knee motion and brace your knees for unusual movement.

 Advertisement